-District Wildlife Solutions provides fox trapping and removal.
-We know everything about the foxes of Maryland, and specialize in the safe, humane, and effective removal and prevention of foxes from home and property.
-Foxes require speciual trapping considerations, and we have the correct traps, tools, and experience to properly address the unique characteristics of foxes.
+District Wildlife Solutions provides humane fox trapping and removal services.
+We know everything about the foxes of Washington, DC and Maryland, and specialize in safe, humane, and effective fox removal and the prevention of foxes from home and property.
+Foxes require special trapping considerations, and we have the correct traps, tools, and experience to properly address the unique characteristics of foxes.
 Call us now at 202-997-3410 for Washington DC area fox removal.

-Visit our Washington DC wildlife removal home page to learn more about us.
+Visit our Fox Removal Washington, DC home page to learn more about us.